lmy1019/SRF/README.md

 ### Installation

 1. Clone srf repo to local machine
-2. Find in build_package.R in r-package folder, and change 5th line setwd("/Users/lmy/Downloads/SRF-master/r-package") of build_package.R with your current address
+2. Find build_package.R in r-package folder, and change 5th line setwd("/Users/lmy/Downloads/SRF-master/r-package") of build_package.R with your current address
 3. Running build_package.R (to compile the code and install the modified version of grf package containing srf)